emilyantosch/shc_pr3_vl/SOL2/slides_2/main.typ

 ]

 == Identifiers
+#slide[
   - All things that you name in Java are called *identifiers*.
 Many things you write need a name!

   #memo[
     - Follow these rules for identifiers:
       - Letters, numbers, underscores, and dollar signs are allowed.
       - The first character may not be a number.
       - Case sensitivity is observed.
       - No spaces or keywords.
       - Not the literals `true`, `false`, or `null`.
+  ]
 ]

 #slide[